onera/CoMMA/README.md

 ```shell
 cmake -DCODAFLAGS=ON ..
 ```

-`cmake` should be able to find the simple dependencies by itself if they're installed in standard location.

 ## :construction_worker: Usage
 The interface to CoMMA is very simple and consists in only one function